Interesting Facts I Bet You Never Knew About WRITE ONLINE REVIEW

-- Authority: By reviewing products, and having people engage with them, you create more authority in your niche.
+When you review products and having people engage with them, you create more trust with your readers.
 You review products you know to be useful to your potential customers and it’s clear from your review that you know what you’re talking about.

-- Money: We saw in “What Is a Fake Review, and Why Should You Care?” that reading reviews online is one of the final stages of the purchase path.
-Once a reader gets that far, she’s on the cusp of becoming a customer.
+Remember in my other post “What Is a Fake Review, and Why Should You Care?”
+I mentioned that reading reviews online is one of the final stages of the purchase path.
+Once readers get that far, they are on the path of becoming a customer.

-So product-focused content pages on your site can be especially profitable if you’re an affiliate of those products.
-You’re just one strong PREsell away from earning a commission.
+So product review content pages on your site can be especially profitable if you’re an affiliate of those products.
+You’re just one step away from earning a commission.